MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-06-add-grouping-and-totals-reporting-services.md

 # Tutorial: Add grouping and totals (Reporting Services)

-In this tutorial, you add grouping and totals to your [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report to organize and summarize your data.
+After you format the report fields, you add grouping and totals to your [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report to organize and summarize your data.

 In this tutorial, you:

 > [!div class="checklist"]
-> * Group data in a report to organize related information
+> * Group data in a report to organize related information.
-> * Add totals to summarize data at different levels
+> * Add totals to summarize data at different levels.
-> * Format grouped data and totals for better readability
+> * Format grouped data and totals for better readability.

 ## Prerequisites